symfony/symfony-docs/book/translation.rst

 Summary
 -------

-With the Symfony2 Translation component, creating an internationalized application no longer needs to be a painful process and boils down to just a few basic
+With the Symfony Translation component, creating an internationalized application no longer needs to be a painful process and boils down to just a few basic
 steps: